hbrackel/gradle-plugins/Readme.md

 If no tag can be found, `MAJOR.MINOR.PATCH` defaults to `0.0.0`

-The Git branch name is derived from the command `git rev-parse --abbrev-ref HEAD`.
+The Git branch name is derived from the command `git branch --show-current`.
 If no branch can be found, `<unknown branch>` is set as the default value.

 In a CI/CD multi-branch configuration the version will be postfixed with `".SNAPSHOT.${buildDate.toEpochSecond()}"` for